dmundra/datascience/pages/about.md

 ---
 layout: page
 title: About
-description: What CivicActions Accessibility is and how we work.
+description: What CivicActions Data Science is and how we work.
 permalink: /about
 ---

+WIP - Come back to this

 CivicActions Accessibility is an open project primarily developed by CivicActions team members.